Putra Permai MRT station

-The Putra Permai MRT station (Working name: Taman Putra Permai) is a mass rapid transit (MRT) station that serves the suburb of Bandar Putra Permai in Selangor, Malaysia.
-It is one of the stations built as part of the Klang Valley Mass Rapid Transit (KVMRT) project on the Putrajaya Line.
+The Putra Permai MRT station is a mass rapid transit (MRT) station that serves the suburb of Bandar Putra Permai in Selangor, Malaysia.
+It is one of the stations built as part of the Klang Valley Mass Rapid Transit (KVMRT) project on the MRT Putrajaya Line.

 Location

 The station is located on Jalan Seri Kembangan near The Atmosphere, a mixed development in Seri Kembangan.
-Places of interests such as Giant Hypermarket Seri Kembangan supermarket and Farm In The City (petting zoo) are accessible within walking distance.
+Places of interest such as Giant Hypermarket Seri Kembangan and Farm In The City (a petting zoo) are accessible within walking distance from the station.